jungwoo415/Outmigration_ABM/README.md

 # Outmigration_ABM
-This repository contains the full manuscript (including appendices) and source code for the submitted paper :
+This repository contains the full manuscript (including appendices) and source code for the submitted paper for Winter Simulation Conference 2025:

 **Agent-Based Model of Dynamics Between Objective and Perceived Quality of Healthcare System**